callowforensics/web-server-log-triage/README.md

 # web-server-log-triage

-This script recursively searches a user specified folder containing web server logs, and finds potentially nefarious commands.
+The web_server_log_triage script recursively searches a user specified folder containing web server logs, and finds potentially nefarious commands.
 The script will locate, and decode, plain text URL encoded commands that have been issued to a server; it also attempts to find SQL injection as well as possible encoded commands